What happens to the profits earned by a sole trader?

 Conclusion

-The profits earned by sole trader businesses are theirs to keep, but only after income tax and NI have been paid.
-A sole proprietor business has statutory legal responsibilities just as any other business operating in the UK.
+The profits earned by sole traders belong to them only after income tax and National Insurance have been paid.
+Like any business operating in the UK, sole proprietors have legal responsibilities to stay compliant.

 And remember, accountancy fees are a legitimate business expense – an expense that, frequently, pays for itself in terms of the amount of time an accountant can save you, not to mention the money accountants tend to save their clients in taxes as well.